 Example: Issuing AT%A3=corn,y,y,y,5551234 to your modem will enable Password Prompting and Dialback for account 3, which has the password corn.

 You must use the &W command to save the settings for Enabling Autopass Dial Security and Dial Security with Password Prompting.
-If you don't, the next time you reset or power off the Courier, Dial Security will be disabled.
+If you don't, the next time you reset or power off the Courier Lite, Dial Security will be disabled.

 If you need a reference when setting these command, you can use the ATI10 command.
-See Appendix B, Alphabetic Command Summary in the Command Reference Guide for more information about the ATI10 command.
+See Alphabetic Command Summary in the User Guide for more information about the ATI10 command.

 Send ATZ or ATZ! to activate the Dial Security settings!

-For all Courier modems except the PC card version, make sure that DIP switch 10 is OFF, so the modem loads the settings stored in NVRAM.
+NOTE: Make sure that DIP switch 7 is OFF, so the modem loads the settings stored in NVRAM.

-If DIP switch 10 is ON, the settings in ROM (&F0) are loaded, disabling dial security.
-You can retreive the dial security settings by setting DIP switch 10 OFF and resetting the Courier using ATZ or by toggling the power of the modem.
+If DIP switch 7 is ON, the settings in ROM (&F0) are loaded, disabling dial security.
+You can retrieve the dial security settings by setting DIP switch 7 OFF and resetting the Courier Lite using ATZ or by toggling the power of the modem.

-For more information, please refer Customers to the Courier Command Reference.
+For more information, please refer to the Alphabetic Command Summary in the User Guide.